People that successfully gain muscle without gaining fat do two things very well:

 And here’s why:

-Simply because a surplus of food relaxes them and makes them a bit more lethargic.
-And these same people get stressed and more productive when cutting instead.
+This is simply because a surplus of food relaxes these individuals and makes them a bit more lethargic.
+These same people get stressed and more productive when cutting instead.

 So, for that reason, I recommend that you adjust your caloric intake accordingly to what actually happens to your own body weight overtime.